Is a salvage title Italian luxury sedan really worth it?

 Peeling off a body wrap isn’t difficult per se, but it is tedious, and you might have to deal with residue left behind.
 With it out of the way, this guy block sands the body panels so he can really see what he’s dealing with.
 He just swaps out the trunk lid and hood, but the roof and fenders are full of dings, so the only thing left to do is perform some surgery on the car.
 You can decide if Samcrac’s methods are sound or not by watching the video.

 For those playing catchup or who can’t remember, Samcrac bought this Maserati for a mere $5,000 at auction.
 Since the auction happened on Christmas Eve this guy thinks that was partly why he got this Italian stallion for such a deal.
-Anyway, the driver’s door was crumpled and it had hail damage on the roof, hood, fenders, and trunk lid.
+Anyway, the driver’s door of this Maserati was crumpled and it had hail damage on the roof, hood, fenders, and trunk lid.
 He wasn’t even sure if it would start, but after charging the battery it actually drove just fine.
 In other words, he escaped a bullet with that cranky Italian powertrain.

 Was this a wise financial move?
 Would you buy this car to flip it?
 Sound off below.